lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* As seen previously, the fixes ave/times allow to evaluate previously defined variables and print the values (here every 10000 steps, averaged 10 times) into data file.
+    As seen previously, the fixes ave/times
+    allow to evaluate previously defined variables and print the values (here every 10000 steps, averaged 10 times) into data file.
 The variables Ntype:math:`*` are used to count